grouparoo/grouparoo/README.md

 nvm install v12

 # Depending on your shell (bash, zsh, etc) you may need to ensure that nvm is loaded into your environment via .bashrc, .bash_profile, etc
-# On OSX/ZSH, we recommend installing Oh My ZSH (https://github.com/ohmyzsh/ohmyzsh) and enabling the nvm in plugins
+# On OSX/ZSH, we recommend installing Oh My ZSH (https://github.com/ohmyzsh/ohmyzsh) and enabling the nvm plugin

 # Install & run postgresql (v9.x)
 brew install postgresql